 “It’s alright, I’m probably overreacting.
 You filled in all the blanks I had been curious about.
 I know I will have to face it at some point anyway.
 If they catch the guy I may have to go to court and tell a bunch of strangers about it.
 But I would like to put some more time between it and me before I do.
 Thank you.”
 And nothing more was said on the subject for the rest of the night.

 After work Jessica needed a jump start since the car had been sitting in the parking lot for so long.
 Justin did not even seem to notice that he had been up all night and gave her a hand.
 He even sat outside with her as she let the car to charge up the battery.
-Jessica decided she had better get home and let Ashley know nothing crazy had happened.
+Even though she knew she should let the car charge more Jessica decided she had better get home and let Ashley know nothing crazy had happened.
 She wished Justin good luck and told him that if he needed help when he started his own shift to give her a call.
 Jessica drove home looking behind her just to make sure she wasn’t being followed.
 Of course she was not, but she felt it better to be safe than sorry.

-When she got home Ashley was ready for work and anxious to head out the door.
+When she got home Ashley was ready for work and ran out to the car to greet her.
 “Hey Jess!
 I just wanted to see how you were doing before I left.”

 “I’m fine, the battery was dead so now I have to sit here for a few before I can go to sleep.”